-$1.1bn Malabu Oil Fraud: Judge berates EFCC over delay in trial of Adoke, others
+$1.1bn Malabu oil fraud: Judge berates EFCC over delay in trial of Adoke, others

 By Ikechukwu Nnochiri

-ABUJA– Trial Justice Idris Kutigi of a High Court of the Federal Capital Territory sitting at Jabi, on Wednesday, slammed the Economic and Financial Crimes Commission, EFCC, over its tardy prosecution of defendants involved in alleged $1.1 billion Malabu Oil fraud.
+ABUJA—Trial Justice, Idris Kutigi, of a High Court of the Federal Capital Territory, sitting at Jabi, yesterday, slammed the Economic and Financial Crimes Commission, EFCC, over its tardy prosecution of defendants involved in alleged $1.1 billion Malabu oil fraud.

-Adoke is being prosecuted over alleged role he played in the “fraudulent” transfer of ownership of an oil bloc, OPL 245, regarded as one of the biggest in Africa.
+Adoke is being prosecuted over the alleged role he played in the ‘fraudulent’ transfer of ownership of an oil bloc, OPL 245, regarded as one of the biggest in Africa.

-He was docked alongside two others; Aliyu Abubakar, Rasky Gbinigie and four companies- Malabu Oil and Gas Limited, Nigeria Agip Exploration Limited, Shell Nigeria Ultra Deep Limited and Shell Nigeria Exploration Production Company Limited.

 The defendants, who were initially docked before the court on January 23, 2020, pleaded not guilty to an amended charge that was read to them before Justice Kutigi.

-At the resumed proceeding in the matter on Wednesday, EFCC drew the irk of the trial judge, following its failure to produce witnesses for continuation of hearing into the matter.
+At the resumed proceeding in the matter, yesterday, EFCC drew the irk of the trial judge, following its failure to produce witnesses for continuation of hearing into the matter.

 EFCC’s lawyer, Mr. Ofem Uket, told the court that he had only one witness in court to testify against the defendants.

-Asked if it was the last witness in intended to produce in the matter, Uket replied in the negative.
+Asked if it was the last witness he intended to produce in the matter, Uket replied in the negative.

 The prosecution counsel added that though the said witness was present in court on the last adjourned date, the case could not be heard as the judge was involved in an election petition tribunal.